 - How much is a daily permit?

-If you do not purchase an annual permit and or use alternate transportation, you may purchase a hangtag for $5 ($10 for departments).
+If you do not purchase an annual permit and or use alternate transportation, you may purchase a hangtag for $5 (not sold to departments).
 Daily permits can be purchased from the Parking Services office.
 The Parking office accepts check, debit or change.